justinawrey/json_tree/readme.md

-# JSON Tree
+# jsontree

-Json Tree converts a JS object into a nice, visible depth-indented tree for console printing.
+`jsontree` converts a JS object into a nice, visible depth-indented tree for console printing.
 The structure generated is similar to what you get by running the `tree` command on Unixy platforms.